seancfoley/IPAddress/ipaddress.md

 #### Parse Non-Segmented Addresses – Hex, Octal, IPv6 Base 85, Binary

 Typically, the segments or other punctuation identify a string as a host name, as an IPv4 address, or as an IPv6 address.
-The parser will also parse single segment values or a range of single segment values.
+The parser also parses single segment values, or a range of single segment values.

 With non-segmented addresses, ambiguity between IPv4 and IPv6 is resolved by the number of digits in the string.
 The number of digits is